Is Geneva, Switzerland only for conventions?

 One of the things that you may need to be aware of as an English-speaker is that Geneva is a French-speaking territory but that does not in any way hinder your experience from being linguistically rich.
 You can speak in English but it is still nice to know a "Bonjour" and other little conversational vocabulary in French.
 Geneva being one of the more populated cities is very diverse with regard to culture and demographics so very often you would cross paths with someone from anywhere in the world and English is still the "global business language".

+During this trip, I had the opportunity to visit the United Nations Office in Geneva.
+It is the second-largest office of the four major offices of the association.
 I am not politically motivated but I must admit that I was awed by the sight of the flag of my country flying high among many other much larger and more developed countries.
 If you don't know Barbados is quite a small developing country so to see this flag amongst others was almost surreal.

 Whether your trip will be to sit in the audience of a convention, visit an exposition, see snow for the first time, go shopping, eat chocolate, drink wine or just spend time with family or friends.
 Geneva is one of the many places in Switzerland where you are guaranteed to have a great time and experience a mélange of cultures and language variety.